KU Student Housing Handbook

 Consolidation

 Depending on current or projected occupancy, the resident may not have the option to stay in a partially occupied unit.
-If this is the case, the resident may be required to consolidate by moving to another partially occupied room on your floor.
+If this is the case, the resident may be required to consolidate by moving to another partially occupied room on their floor.

 Scholarship Halls